AlterMannomann/sosl/README.md

 This will at least avoid that the user and password can be seen in the executed command line or in the oracle session.
 The sosl_login.cmd will just execute a TYPE on the defined login file and can be used to inject there any programm that results in the output of the three needed lines for the login.

 However, if there is still some sort of file, the content is visible to those, who have the necessary rights.
 Thus anyone with this rights, also if hacked, can see the password and user.
 The default version will use files and can't be declared as secure therefore.

+Database security, regarding executed srcipts, can be improved, if SOSL is installed in a separate schema and has sufficient rights to other schemas, that are accessed by scripts.
+In this case, the used database objects in the scripts should be qualified (schema.object).